maciejodziemczyk/news-headers-classification/README.md

 The model was trained in 256 batches for 20 epochs and the results were very high 91% accuracy on medical, technology (and science) and business and 97% for entertainment (validation set).
 Test results confusion matrix is presented below:

 ![](https://raw.githubusercontent.com/maciejodziemczyk/news-headers-classification/main/confusion_matrix.png)

+As you can see, the test results was very high and overfitting wasn't a problem.

+Findings:
+ - Feature engineering is extremely important when working with text data
+ - neural networks are extremely good and flexible, two input model can take word embeddings advantage and also use information lost by them using another dense branch built on engineered features
+ - the data were collected at the ebola outbreak time and Miley Cyrus was very popular then.
+Kim Kardashian, Kanye West and Jay Z was very popular too.
+Samsung, Microsoft, Google, Apple and Facebooks are company names mentioned very often in news headers.
+Business was around USA, China, Russia and Iraq.
+ - Glove embeddings can be used for this type of task paired with 1D CNN and 1D max pooling.

+In this project I learnt a lot about Natural Language Processing, especially cleaning and feature engineering.
+I gained more experience with neural networks amd Python too.
+I really enjoy this type of projects.
+NLP is fascinating.

+## Repository description